My Thoughts on “The Guru Gap”

 Why Am I Reluctant to Purchase a Lifetime Income Annuity?

+This article is part of the Biblically-Informed Framework for Retirement Stewardship (BIFRS) series.
 Many financial planners, advisors, and especially retirees are wary of annuities.
 They cite cost, complexity, loss of liquidity, under-performance, and other factors as their primary concerns.
 In many cases, their concerns are warranted.
-Yet many retirement planning professionals, academics, actuaries, and economists—i.e., a bunch of really smart people—regularly encourage consumers to consider a particular type … Read more
+Yet many retirement planning professionals, academics, actuaries, and economists—i.e., … Read more

 Retire Like Dave: Part Two—Maybe You Can Withdraw Eight Percent